 To/From the Airport

 Getting to and from the airport is easy and takes minimal time.
 There are options to get the metro, the train, or shuttle bus.
-On my arrival I took the Metro to Nørreport which is towards the centre of the city, and it took around 15 minutes and only cost 36 DKK.
-On my return to the airport I took the train from the Central Station, which also took around 15 minutes.
+On my arrival, I took the Metro to Nørreport which is towards the centre of the city, and it took around 15 minutes and only cost 36 DKK.
+On my return to the airport, I took the train from the Central Station, which also took around 15 minutes.
 I used my Copenhagen Card (more on this card below) for the return so I didn’t pay any extra.
-Of course there are taxi’s available if you prefer.
+There are also taxies available if you prefer.

 Within the City

 Copenhagen felt like a walking city, and if you are intending to explore, then it’s likely you will walk most places once you are in the city centre.
-There is also the subway and bus services available, taxi’s and Uber.
-Currently there isn’t that many stops on the subway though.
+There is also the subway and bus services available, taxies and Uber.
+Currently, there aren’t that many stops on the subway though.

 Address: Prins Jørgens Gård, 1468 København